majguo/java-on-azure-samples/liberty-app-monitoring/README.md

 ## Building and Deploying the Application

-In this example, the Liberty application is instrumented with MicroProfile OpenTelemetry feature to collect telemetry data and export it to an OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
+In this example, the Liberty application is instrumented with MicroProfile OpenTelemetry feature that collects telemetry data and exports it to an OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
 The OpenTelemetry Collector is configured to export the telemetry data to Azure Application Insights.
 For more information, see [OpenTelemetry Collector Agent Deployment](https://opentelemetry.io/docs/collector/deployment/agent/).
+The idea is similar to the [managed OpenTelemetry collector in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/opentelemetry-agents?tabs=azure-cli%2Carm-example), the reason why it's not used here is that the Application Insights endpoint of the managed collector doesn't accept metrics, which is listed as a [known limitation](https://learn.microsoft.com/azure/container-apps/opentelemetry-agents?tabs=azure-cli%2Carm-example#known-limitations).

+You may also wonder if the OpenTelemetry java agent can be used, similar to the doc [Enable Azure Monitor OpenTelemetry for .NET, Node.js, Python, and Java applications](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=java).
+The benefit of using the java agent is that it can instrument the application without any code changes.
+However, the [Application Insights OpenTelemetry java agent](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=java#install-the-client-library) doesn't collect Open Liberty metrics, that's why it's not used in this example either.

 The following steps show how to build and deploy the OpenTelemetry Collector and Liberty application to Azure Container Apps.